Skip to main content

 Pink

-For these color ramps, the 500 step has minimum 5:1 contrast vs. white, a target derived from our brand teal .
+For these color ramps, the 500 step has minimum 5:1 contrast vs. white, a target derived from the brand teal .
 Each multiple of 100 has minimum AA contrast with steps five spots away in either direction, and 3:1 contrast vs. those four spots away.

 25